For reporters · Live data from Texas county appraisal rolls · refreshes hourly

 About the founder

-John Calloway is the solo founder of AppealMyTax.
+John Ives is the solo founder of AppealMyTax.
 He built the tool in May 2026 after running his own Houston property tax protest and realizing the data needed to win was free, public, and effectively hidden from homeowners by complexity.

 AppealMyTax is a product of RevXL LLC (Wyoming).
 No outside funding.
 No employees besides John.